bbrustol/news_api/README.md

 ![](gifs/fail_and_retry.gif)

-I tried to write a project as clean as I could, using the best practices in 2023 in base of SOLID.
+I tried to write a project as clean as possible, using the best practices in 2023 based on SOLID.

 - unidirectional flow
 - Jetpack Compose